palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI Dongle.md

 ![DongleBack](../assets/images/dongleBack.jpg)

 If you want to modify the firmware that the OpenBCI Dongle came with, or roll your own, make sure that you are setting the RFduino up as a HOST, and that channel is selected correctly.
-Also, make sure that you use the code that is specific to your board.
-There are important differences between the way the 8bit and 32bit code functions!
-Both the 8bit Host and 32bit Host code are downloaded with the RFduino libraries above.
+The channel your boards were shipped with is noted on the static baggie that it came in.

 	// place this above the setup()
 	#include <RFduinoGZLL.h>  // using the Gazelle Stack